Composition, form of production and packaging

 Rarely: hemorrhagic diarrhea (bloody diarrhea), which in very rare cases can be a sign of inflammation of the intestine and even pseudomembranous colitis (see Special instructions).

-possible signs of hypoglycemia: "wolfish" appetite, nervousness, perspiration, trembling.
+Very rarely: a drop in blood sugar (hypoglycemia), which is of particular importance for patients suffering from diabetes mellitus; possible signs of hypoglycemia: "wolfish" appetite, nervousness, perspiration, trembling.
 The experience with the use of other quinolones indicates that they are capable of exacerbating porphyria (a very rare metabolic disease) in patients already suffering from this disease.
 A similar effect is not excluded even when levofloxacin is used.

 Action on the nervous system